mlcommons/mobile_app_open/flutter/documentation/result-spec.md

     * `data_path`: string
     * `groundtruth_path`: string
 * `accuracy_run`: map
-  Same as `performance_run` except for the `score` value.
+  Same as `performance_run`.
-  May be null if performance was not tested in this benchmark.
+  May be null if accuracy was not tested in this benchmark.
-  * `score`: floating point number
-    Accuracy value for performance run of the benchmark.
-    Value must be normalized between `0` and `100`.
 * `min_duration_ms`: floating point number
   Value from `task.min_duration_ms` for this benchmark from selected tasks.pbtxt file.
 * `min_samples`: integer number